-Note that the location of the file libhts.so needs to be known to the linker once you run pysam, for example by setting the environment-variable LD LIBRARY PATH.
+Note that the location of the file libhts.so needs to be known to the linker once you run pysam, for example by setting the environment-varirable LD_LIBRARY_PATH.

 Note that generally the pysam and htslib version need to be compatible.
 See the release notes for more information.